jameswilson/ckeditor_image2/README.md

+This module is an extension to the CKEditor module for Drupal.
+It also supports CKEditor installed through the Wysiwyg module.

-This module helps you replace the default Image plugin that comes with CKEditor with the new Enhanced Image plugin, which has support for image captions, CSS class-based alignment, centering, and responsive resizing.
-It integrates with both the CKEditor and WYSIWYG API Drupal modules.
+This module helps you replace the default Image plugin that comes with CKEditor with the new Enhanced Image plugin, which has support for image captions via HTML5 `<figure>` and `<figcaption>` tags, CSS class-based alignment, centering, and responsive resizing.

 Requirements
 ------------

 This module requires CKEditor Standard or Full version to be installed in your site's libraries folder.
 CKEditor version 4.4 or higher is recommended.
-This module should work with both the CKEditor module OR the Wysiwyg API module, but currently has only been tested against the Wysiwyg API module.
+The module also depends on the Libraries API version 2.x.

 Installation
 ------------